Territorial disputes in the South China Sea: The Quad

+Academic Bec Strating, professor of international relations at La Trobe University, describes the Quad countries’ cooperation on defense and foreign policy positions them as a "partner-of-choice" in the region compared with China.

+The grouping often expresses concern over "unilateral actions" in the region and maintains support for a free and open Indo-Pacific.
+Quad leaders have stated that they support a region that is free, open, inclusive, healthy, rooted in democratic values, and free from coercion, presenting this as a “positive vision” for the Indo-Pacific that implicitly contrasts with China's model of regional order.

 Singapore

 Singapore has reiterated that it is not a claimant state in the South China Sea dispute and has offered to play a neutral role in being a constructive conduit for dialogue among the claimant states.
 Prime Minister Lee Hsien Loong said during his official visit to the US that he hoped all countries will respect international law and the outcome of arbitration.
 The spokesperson of China Hua Chunying responded in a press conference said that the award by the Arbitral Tribunal was "illegal" and "invalid", and thus not binding at all.
 She urged Singapore to respect China's position, stay objective and impartial.

-Sri Lanka

-Kabir Hashim, General Secretary of the United National Party, has said that the South China Sea disputes should be resolved through bilateral talks between China and the countries concerned rather than being subject to external forces.

 Thailand

 Thailand as one of the member of ASEAN played a coordinating role in facilitating China and ASEAN members involved in the dispute in hope of reaching peaceful resolution.
 Despite its domestic political turmoil, the Thai government relied on its Ministry of Foreign Affairs' expertise on international dispute.
 It took the initiative to hold several meetings with parties concerned.
 Thailand's first attempt was hosting the ASEAN–China Senior Officials' Meeting Retreat in Pattaya, Thailand 2012.
 Via this meeting, Wang Yi, the Chinese Foreign Minister called for a joint development of resources in South China Sea.
 Bangkok was viewed as a South China Sea neutral player because it is not a claimant and did not have disputes in the South China Sea with China.
 After several meetings, the 6th ASEAN–China SOM on DOC was the first official consultation on the Code of Conduct (COC) was formed with all parties agreement to push forward the drafting of COC.
 Thai-China relationship was generally seen as positive.
 Thailand's neutral position enabled it to act as a mediator and influence discussions among parties involved.